dynamsoft-docs/label-recognition-docs/programming/objectivec-swift/user-guide.md

 3. Add the required `.tbd/.dylib` file to your project.
    Go to the `Build Phases` tab of your Xcode project, under `Link Binary with Libraries` section, click + button.
 Search for the file `libc++.tbd`, select it and click Add button.
 Then the libc++.tbd file will be copied to your project.

-4. Import the framework's header.
+4. Import the framework's header in the file ViewController.m.
+For a basic project, most of the operations will be defined there.
+Should you choose to use the Label Recognition API in another file, please include the import statement there as well.

    Objective-C: